 Silk has been a luxury fabric for centuries, and its popularity has only grown since its introduction to the West via the Silk Road from China to Greece in 130 BC.
 Its soft hand and luster have made it a favorite for neckties and other garments, such as sport coats and dinner jackets.
 Silk's luxurious qualities are often combined with linen or wool to add resiliency while still retaining its signature softness.
 Although silk is now in abundance, it is still just as valued as it has been for thousands of years.
 Whether you're looking for a shirt, a tie, or a jacket, silk is the perfect choice for a luxurious wardrobe.

 For more on silk, read our article: "The Definitive Guide to Silk"

 Cotton has been woven into the fabric of our lives since the dawn of civilization; it has been cultivated for use in clothing since at least 6,000 BC and has been integral in the development of many cultures throughout history.
 Its durability, absorbency, and availability have made cotton a go-to for a wide variety of clothing.

-For more on cotton, read our article: "Cotton: King of Textiles"
+For more on cotton, read our article: "The Definitive Guide to Cotton"